canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

     service_port=8080 # assuming your app listens in port 8080
 )
 ```
-As you can see, we're adding support for a configuration option of `external-hostname` that will be used when configuring nginx-route.
+As you can see, we're adding support for a configuration option of `external-hostname` that will be used when configuring `nginx-route`.
 Let's update `config.yaml` to enable this.
 Add the following the end of that file:
 ```
   external-hostname:
     description: |